OVC Board of Directors

 Colin has been working in the environmental industry for more than 20 years.
 His roles have included: researcher and lecturer at Carleton University, project manager and air quality specialist with RWDI, and partner and Engineer of Record for his own consulting firm, with clients in the Ottawa Valley, Southern Ontario, and Western Canada.
 Colin has been a member of the AWMA since 1999 and presented research papers on air dispersion modelling and air emissions management at Annual AWMA Conferences in Hartford and New Orleans.

 Holly Dole, Treasurer

-As Manager of Regulatory Affairs at Fertilizer Canada, Nadine Frost works to consolidate and address regulatory issues and shape government policy relevant to the fertilizer industry.
+As Director of Regulatory Affairs at Fertilizer Canada, Nadine Frost works to consolidate and address regulatory issues and shape government policy relevant to the fertilizer industry.
 Nadine joined Fertilizer Canada in 2015 as an ECO Canada intern, and is actively pursuing her Environmental Professional (EP) certification through ECO Canada.
 Nadine joined the A&WMA Ottawa Valley Chapter membership in early 2018.

 Following her BSc.
 (Honours) in Toxicology from the University of Guelph, Nadine completed her MSc. in Chemistry from Carleton University (2015).
 Her research was focused on the use of synthetic DNA aptamers as recognition elements in biosensors to detect harmful agricultural mycotoxins in the field.